organize

 --move |

-Move files instead of copying (default: copy) | |
+off | Move files instead of copying when importing from a separate folder.
+Ignored for in-place operations. | |

 --dry-run |

-Preview what would happen without making changes | |
+off | Preview what would happen without changing any files | |

 --enrich |

-Run all enrichment operations after organizing | |
+off | Run all enrichment operations immediately after organizing | |

 --yes |